 In this approach, a double rhetorical figure will be deployed.
 It’s a metaphor, since genre is taken here both in the sense of gender, or the social construction of sexual difference, and in the sense of a type of institution, political action, or collective subjectivity called the “party.”
-But it’s also a metonym, since (again, in French and Italian, because of similarities in our post-war political histories) the common term “party” in truth only designates a single party: the communist party.
+But it’s also a metonym, since (again, in France and Italy, because of similarities in our post-war political histories) the common term “party” in truth only designates a single party: the communist party.
 This restriction might seem arbitrary and anachronistic if we were not witnessing today a renewed interest in the “morphological” singularity of the major 20th century “mass” communist parties, and the contradictions that shaped them.
 Of course, this interest is inseparable from a more general attempt at thinking the current crisis of politics which presents itself both as a crisis of democracy and as a crisis of citizenship, affecting both “parties” and “movements,” and rooted in both local and universal forms of belonging [appartenance].

 Any contribution to this debate that invokes particular figures must be carefully historicized: in other words, situated and dated.
 I have thus decided to rely on a rereading of several essential texts related to the debates around the “party-form” at the moment when, it seemed, this expression emerged within Marxist intellectual circles, in a conjuncture which was itself critical: the turning point of the 1970s-80s, marked in Italy by the tragic end of the experience of the “Historic Compromise,” and in France by the eventual failure of the “Common Programme” as an attempt at popular unity instigated from above.
 It was also the moment that appeared to be the last gasp of the energies set in motion by May ‘68 and the “Creeping May” that followed.3 I will be studying three texts that, while nearly contemporaneous, each have very different content: Louis Althusser’s intervention published in Il Manifesto in 1979, “Le marxisme comme théorie finie”;4 Rossanda’s 1979 book, Le altre, which collects a series of her reports conducted between 1978 and 1979 on the program RadioTre, with the participation of militants, intellectuals, and political and union leaders;5 finally, Mario Tronti’s 1980 work Il tempo della politica, precisely where the language of the “party-form” first arose.6 For logical and historical reasons, I will discuss them in the following order: Althusser, Tronti, Rossanda.